stho32/TrellobasedManager/README.md

 # Trello Task Manager

 Trello Task Manager is a simple Python script that selects a random task from a specified Trello list and displays it for you.
-It can be run in a loop mode, where it selects a new task every hour and plays a gong sound as an alarm.
+It can be run with a customizable work duration and break duration, playing a gong sound when a new task starts and a rooster crowing sound when the break starts.
 The tool is designed to help improve focus and productivity by providing a clear and randomized task to work on.

 ## Installation